The Salt Mother of Ban Chao – A Southeast Asian Folk Horror

 During a season of ruin, when rain drowned the paddies and hunger thinned even the strongest, a woman rose from the marsh at low tide.

 Salt crusted her hair.
 Her skin split pale and dry, flaking at the joints.
-Where her feet pressed the mud, white crystals formed.
+Where her feet pressed the mud, white crystals bloomed.

 She offered no name.
 No one asked.